-If your physician is affiliated with St. Joe’s, most routine tests are reported electronically within hours because they are performed in our laboratory at St. Joe’s.
+If your physician is affiliated with St. Joseph’s, most routine tests are reported electronically within 24 hours.
 All other special tests where your samples are sent out to other laboratories in and outside the province will take from several days to several weeks.
-If your doctor is not affiliated with the hospital, it will take a few days for the results to go to your doctor by mail.
-If your doctor has not received a report, they are encouraged to contact the laboratory.

 Can I get a copy of my lab results?

-Can I wear scented cosmetic products to St. Joe’s?
+Can I wear scented cosmetic products to St. Joseph’s?

 If you have sensitivity to scented products or you are feeling unwell due to odours from scented cosmetic products while in the Outpatient lab, please let one of our staff know immediately.

 As the needs of our patients change, we continue to evolve to meet the needs of our clinical programs.
 We make use of new analyzers with improved testing methods, automated systems, research, continuous education for our staff and efficient use of available resources to maintain a position as a major diagnostic service laboratory.

 Our Core Laboratory, which includes Chemistry, Hematology and Transfusion Medicine, is open 24 hours, every day of the week to support the care provided for our inpatients and those visiting the Emergency Department.